matijakolaric-com/django-music-publisher/README.rst

     python manage.py runserver

 Then open the following link: http://localhost:8000/ and log in with credentials you provided.
-For isnructions on permanent deployment, please use official `Django documentation <https://www.djangoproject.com/>`_.
+For instructions on permanent deployment, please use official `Django documentation <https://www.djangoproject.com/>`_.

 Societies